RU

 Contains: DairyContains: EggsContains: Gluten

-Fried quark pancakes, often served with sour cream, jam, or honey.
-A popular breakfast or dessert item.
+Fried quark/cottage cheese pancakes, served with sour cream, jam, or honey.
+Popular breakfast or dessert item.
+Golden outside, creamy inside.
+Soviet childhood favorite.
+Simple, delicious, nostalgic.

 Contains: DairyContains: EggsContains: Gluten